MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-maintain.md

 We advise these terms include articles like intellectual property rights, upgrade responsibilities, associated costs to keep code updatable, support options, data privacy, and so on.

-## Pre-release publisher support to keep apps and PTEs compatible and up-to-date
+## When apps or PTEs can't be updated by Microsoft

+This section describes the processes that are initiated during [major update cycles](../administration/update-rollout-timeline.md) of [!INCLUDE [prod_short](includes/prod_short.md)] with extensions installed provided by publishers of apps or PTEs.
+For information about handling a PTE that has conflicts with another extension, see [Upgrading Per-Tenant Extensions that Conflicts with Other Extensions](../upgrade/upgrade-pte-merge-conflict.md).

+### Preview period
-Publishers have several tools available for them to keep their code in good shape.
-Not least, a Public Preview release is made available approximately one month before the announced release date for a major release.
-In that Public Preview release time frame, [!INCLUDE [prod_short](includes/prod_short.md)] will automatically test and notify publishers of existing apps and PTEs running in production on technical incompatibility with the upcoming release.
+A preview release is made available approximately one month before the announced release date for a major release.
+During this period, administrators can create sandbox environments on the preview version to test new functionality and app compatibility, and [!INCLUDE [prod_short](includes/prod_short.md)] will automatically test PTEs running in production on technical incompatibility with the upcoming release and notify [notification recipients](../administration/tenant-admin-center-notifications.md) in case any incompatibilities are detected.
+For more information, see [prepare for major updates with preview environments](../administration/preview-environments.md).

 > [!IMPORTANT]
 > Microsoft tests code based on technical compatibility.
 As the publisher, you are still responsible for all functional and logical validation.
 For more information, see [The Lifecycle of Apps and Extensions for Business Central](devenv-app-life-cycle.md).